root2185/multi-timer/README.md

 `apt install yad libnotify-bin`

-This package doesn't work on gnome wayland, because of yad.
+This package doesn't work on gnome wayland, because of yad.<br>
 The alarms won't sound if you aren't running pulseaudio or pipewire as replacement.

 You may need to set the number of timers: